delawaredata/L.GeoSearch/readme.md

 #Why did we fork this?
-So far, we've changed the code to allow users to pick a different marker icon.
+We think the original is freaking awesome, but we want to add a little more functionality.
+So far, we've changed the code to allow users to pick a different marker icon or use the Leaflet CircleMarker.

 Add l.control.geosearch.js, one of the provider scripts and the css file to your HTML document.
-You can then settup the service with:
+You can then setup the service with:

 ````
 new L.Control.GeoSearch({